 Substantially all of our properties have been subject to third-party Phase I Environmental Site Assessments (ESAs), which are intended to evaluate the environmental condition of the surveyed and surrounding properties.
 This includes the 250 Water Street property in the Seaport District, which we purchased in June 2018.
 The Phase I ESA identified historic fill and two probable gasoline underground storage tanks on the property and historical factory and other industrial uses (including a gasoline service station and thermometer factory) on the property and in the area.
 A limited Phase II Environmental Site Investigation (ESI) for 250 Water Street confirmed the presence of typical historic fill; an anomaly consistent with an underground petroleum storage tank and an associated, limited area of petroleum impacts; and mercury in soil in certain areas above established acceptable background levels.
 The property's current use as a parking lot does not require remediation at this time.
 The property is in the New York State Brownfield Cleanup Program (BCP) with the Company as a Volunteer (an entity not responsible for the contamination), and will be remediated, as necessary, under the BCP prior to or concurrent with future redevelopment activities.
-As a result, as of December 31, 2020, neither the ESA or ESI for 250 Water Street nor the completed ESAs of our other properties have revealed any known environmental liability that we believe would have a material adverse effect on our overall business, financial position or results of operations.
-Nevertheless, it is possible that these assessments do not reveal all environmental liabilities or that the conditions have changed since the assessments were prepared (typically prior to the time the property was purchased or encumbered with debt).
+As a result, as of December 31, 2020, neither the ESA or ESI for 250 Water Street nor the completed ESAs of our other properties have revealed any known environmental liability that we believe would not reveal all environmental liabilities or that the conditions have changed since the assessments were prepared (typically prior to the time the property was purchased or encumbered with debt).
 Moreover, no assurances can be given that future laws, ordinances or regulations will not impose any material environmental liability on us, or the current environmental condition of our properties will not be adversely affected by tenants and occupants of the properties, by the condition of properties in the vicinity of our properties or by third parties unrelated to us.